10 Things Every New Program Manager Should Know

 The good news is that you should have a team of project managers, and you might even have a dedicated program management office to support your transformative change.

 There is a lot of work to do on a program, and setting it up to ensure that all the moving parts move together at the right time is a huge effort.
 You can’t do it alone and you shouldn’t try.
 Work out how much time you need to do the program initiation and then ensure you have a team in place to back you up.

-If you don’t have anyone in your Program Management Office, ask for someone to be seconded to the program management team.
-There is plenty for them to do: someone in a project coordination role would be perfectly placed to deliver the coordination required at program level, freeing you up to get involved with the strategic tasks.
+If you don’t have anyone in your program management office, ask for someone to be seconded to the program management team.
+There is plenty for them to do.
+For example, someone in a project coordination role would be perfectly placed to deliver the coordination required at the program level, freeing you up to get involved with strategic tasks.

 There are lots of strands to programs.
 From projects with difficult stakeholders to seemingly unachievable deadlines, every day is going to give you opportunities for conflict.
 Watch out for the things that disrupt project performance and be prepared to step in when needed to head off a conflict situation before it starts.